 Bushnell’s previous books include, Lipstick Jungle, The Carrie Diaries, One Fifth Avenue, Trading Up, Four Blondes, Summer and the City, and Killing Monica.

 The New Respects are a family band from Nashville, the Fitzgerald siblings – Darius and twins Alexandria and Alexis – and their cousin Jasmine Mullen – who perform energetic indie rock that encompasses blues, rock and soul.
 Their latest release is the full-length album, Before the Sun Goes Down (Credential Recordings).
 Their previous CD is the EP Here Comes Trouble.
 The New Respects’ 2019 summer tour includes stops at the Bonnaroo and Lollapalooza festivals.

 Grace Askew is a singer-songwriter from Memphis.
-Her brand new album, Denim and Diesel, is out August 30.
+Her latest album is, Denim and Diesel.